bahmanmdd/HDLMF_GIN-GA/docs/Metadata.md

 # Equilibrium-Traffic-Networks

-This repository contains three DGL datasets generated for the study "A hybrid deep-learning-metaheuristic framework for bi-level network design problems" by Bahman Madadi and Gonçalo H. de Almeida Correia, published in Expert Systems with Applications.
+This document describes the datasets generated for and used in the study "A hybrid deep-learning-metaheuristic framework for bi-level network design problems" by Bahman Madadi and Gonçalo H. de Almeida Correia, published in Expert Systems with Applications.
 The datasets are generated and used to train and evaluate models for solving the User Equilibrium (UE) problem on three transportation networks (Sioux-Falls, Eastern-Massachusetts, and Anaheim) from the well-known "transport networks for research" repository.
+You can just download the datasets from [this repository](https://doi.org/10.6084/m9.figshare.27889251.v1) with the comprehensive metadata.

+Dataset citation: Madadi, Bahman (2024).
+Equilibrium-Traffic-Networks. figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.27889251.v1

 ## Metadata